 The following example illustrates how to run the tool to prepare an UnboundID Directory Server on the remote host, ds-east-01.example.com, listening on port 1636.
 The directory server is being accessed by a directory proxy server that uses the default user account cn=Proxy User,cn=Root DNs,cn=config.
-In anticipation of the directory proxy server using SSL-based communication with this LDAP external server, the directory server's certificate will be added to the directory proxy server trust store:
+Since a password to the truststore is not provided, the truststore defined in the --proxyTrustStorePath option is referenced in a read-only manner.

-''' $:~$ ./UnboundID-Proxy/bin/prepare-external-server --baseDN dc=example,dc=com --proxyBindPassword password --hostname ds-east-01.example.com --useSSL --port 1636 --proxyTrustStorePath /full/path/to/trust/store --proxyTrustStorePassword secret
+''' $:~$ ./UnboundID-Proxy/bin/prepare-external-server --baseDN dc=example,dc=com --proxyBindPassword password --hostname ds-east-01.example.com --useSSL --port 1636 --proxyTrustStorePath /full/path/to/trust/store

 Testing connection to ds-east-01.example.com:1636 .....
+Done